blainekasten/coflux/README.md

 the data tree structure.
 I think with that we can do some really smart store updates where we given ANY tree, we can know what paths will be affected, and set the `shouldComponentUpdate` behind the scenes for every tree.

-This has to be tested, but I believe this is to be true.
+I'd like to get to the point where initialStore is handled via a babel transform which decides what type of primitive is used at different paths in the store.